-The Internships and core curriculum have been tailored to meet the needs of the local business community following discussion and engagement with employers through recent ‘Meet the Interns’ and other networking events.
+The Internships and core curriculum have been tailored to meet the needs of the local business community following discussion and engagement with employers, including via ‘Meet the Interns’ and other networking events.
 This has enabled us to ensure that upon graduation, our Interns are ready to undertake roles in areas of recognised skill shortages and those where it has proven difficult to recruit and/or retain staff.

-Project SEARCH University of Aberdeen was the first University site for such a programme in the UK and is one of over 70 sites throughout the UK and Europe which have supported more than 1,300 young people into work.
+DFN Project SEARCH University of Aberdeen was the first University site for such a programme in the UK and is one of over 70 sites throughout the UK and Europe which have supported more than 1,300 young people into work.

 Successful Internships have been embedded in the following areas across the University:

-A number of external Internships have also taken place in partnership with local organisations, including Aberdeen Sports Village, NHS Grampian and Glencraft.
+A number of external Internships have also taken place in partnership with local organisations, including NHS Grampian, Skills Development Scotland and Aberdeenshire Council.